Mechanical Engineering (MEEN)

 MEEN 401.
 Finite Element Analysis in Mechanical Design.
 3 Hours.

-Introduction to Finite Element Method and its application in different mechanical problems including static loading of beams and beam structures.
-2-D plane stress and plane strain elasticity and 2-D steady state.
+Introduction to Finite Element Method and its application for one, two, and three-dimensional structural and thermal Problems.
 Prerequisite: Senior Standing or Instructor permission.

 MEEN 461.
 Heat Transfer.
 3 Hours.

 Heat transfer by conduction, convection and radiation.
-Steady and transient conduction, forced and natural convection, and blackbody and gray body radiation; multi-mode heat transfer; boiling and condensation; heat exchangers.
-Prerequisite: MEEN 340 or instructors permission.
+Steady and transient conduction, forced and natural convection, and blackbody and gray body radiation; multi-mode heat transfer; heat exchangers.
+Prerequisite: ENGR 340.
 Corequisite: MEEN 462.

 MEEN 462.
 Heat Transfer Laboratory.
 1 Hour.

-Basic measurement techniques in conduction, convection, and radiation heat transfer; experimental verification of theoretical and semi-empirical results; uncertainty analysis.
+Basic measurement techniques in conduction, convection, and radiation heat transfer, boiling and condensation, and heat exchangers.
 Corequisite: MEEN 461.

 MEEN 465.
 Introduction to Nanotechnology.
 3 Hours.